 At KLA, we believe that training is an important part of effective human rights practices.
-We intend to implement training sessions for our key employees on human trafficking and slavery, particularly on mitigating risks within supply chains, and we encourage the raising of questions and concerns relating to ethical business practices.
+We implemented training sessions for our key employees on human trafficking and slavery, particularly on mitigating risks within supply chains, and we encourage the raising of questions and concerns relating to ethical business practices.
 Employees have several available channels to raise a question of concern, including confidentially through our EthicsPoint Hotline.
+We intend to implement training sessions for our suppliers on human trafficking and slavery particularly on mitigating risks within their supply chains.